Teradata/jupyter-demos/README.md

 ### Open-and-connected analytics

 #### Dataiku
-Discusses how the 3rd party tool DataIku can be used with Vantage.<br>
+Discusses how the 3rd party tool DataIku can be used with Teradata.<br>
 [Information](./UseCases/Dataiku/Dataiku.ipynb)

 #### Diabetes Prediction via BYOM H2O
 This uses BYOM to import a trained H2O model to identify potential diabetes patients.
-BYOM allows the data scientist to create models in languages they prefer and run at scale inside Vantage without moving data.<br>
+BYOM allows the data scientist to create models in languages they prefer and run at scale inside Teradata without moving data.<br>
 [Python-SQL Version](./UseCases/Diabetes_Prediction/Diabetes_Prediction_via_BYOM_H2O_PY_SQL.ipynb)

 #### Energy Consumption Forecasting
-This combines machine learning and BYOM to forecast energy consumption using Vantage to score the model at scale without having to export all data.<br>
+This combines machine learning and BYOM to forecast energy consumption using Teradata to score the model at scale without having to export all data.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting/Energy_Consumption_Forecasting_Python.ipynb)

 #### Energy Consumption Forecasting Dataiku
-Demonstration of using Dataiku with Vantage.
+Demonstration of using Dataiku with Teradata.
 Instructions provided for use with your Dataiku copy + screen shots if you don't have Dataiku.
-PMML model from Dataiku is imported to Vantage for execution and scoring.<br>
+PMML model from Dataiku is imported to Teradata for execution and scoring.<br>
 [Python Version](./UseCases/Energy_Consumption_Forecasting_Dataiku/Energy_Consumption_Forecasting_Dataiku.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>